agraef/ardour-lua/README.md

 - raptor_arp.lua: This is a much more advanced arpeggiator based on Barlow's comprehensive theories of harmony and meter.
 It is really a full-blown algorithmic composition program in disguise.
 Note that the barlow_arp plugin is a much simpler program which only implements some of the basic features of the full Raptor program, but it's also much easier to use.

 Sadly, Clarence Barlow passed away at the end of June 2023.
 The barlow_arp and raptor_arp plugins are dedicated to his memory.
 This is quite fitting since the original versions of these programs were developed in close collaboration with him.
 Rest in peace, Clarence.

+The three arpeggiators are all included in Ardour 8.0, so there's no need to install them; if you have Ardour 8.0 or later installed, you should be able to find them in Ardour's plugin browser.

 ## Using the Arpeggiators